Pakz001/html5examples/3D/threeTest/Test/Readme.md

 boxes, chunks, atlasses, worlds, collision, controls, ...<br>
 <br>
+Book = Notes:<br>
+I'm getting to know how to use tree.js using tutorials and forum and a book.<br>
+Learning how to create a voxel world.
+Building from a 3d scene and getting a chunk system working.
+My ipad has no multi core support in the editors.
+So the world generation wil not be fast.<br>
+The chunks are made up from cubes.
+Each cube is made from a quad.
+Each quad has a texture from a atlas.
+Each cube can have its face turned on or off.
+This allows it to save on memory and gpu/cpu.<br>
+When two cubes are set side by side.
+The sides that touch have the faces they share not be generated.<br>
+A chunck is a sort of block of blocks.
+A world is made from a series of chunks.
+The collision would(i think) be done by shooting a bullet from the camera.
+The position divided by the cell w/h/d and if occupied in the array means collide and remove/work/place.<br>
+I have done loads of map generators over the years.
+These wil show up in the series<br>
+Touch and keyboard and maybe controller support(ipad).
+<br><br>
 book1 = plane cube camera spotlight<br>
 book2 = plane cube shadow rotation<br>
 book3 = plane cube spotlight rotation fog shadow<br>